Full Clinician and Staff Bios

 Cassandra Harms, M.A., LMFT

-Cassandra Harms is a therapist at the Center for Developing Minds providing counseling for children and adolescents between the ages of 9 and 22 and their families.
+Cassandra Harms is a therapist at Center for Developing Minds providing counseling for children and adolescents between the ages of 9 and 22 and their families.
 She uses a cognitive behavioral approach to working with youth struggling with anxiety, depression, behavioral and social problems.
 Cassandra also moderates several classes and groups at the CDM, including the popular "Let's Get Organized" and "Meltdowns to Shutdowns," which are offered periodically throughout the year.

 Cassandra previously worked as a therapist for Eastfield Ming Quong (EMQ) Addiction Prevention Services, conducting high school therapy groups that handle issues related to self esteem, stress management, anger management, drug use and abuse.
 She was also a clinician for the EMQ Child and Adolescent Crisis Program where she provided safety assessments for youth at-risk for harming themselves or others, consulted with families to create a safety plan and orchestrated appropriate psychiatric placements.